 The Roman aqueducts were colossal engineering works similar to bridges.
 One of them, the Pont-du-Gard aqueduct in Provence, is like a bridge including three levels of arches with the water running on the higher duct.
 In Spain the three level aqueduct of Segovia is almost intact and there are still colossal remains of what must have been the greatest of all Roman aqueducts: the Merida aqueduct from the fifth century AD.
-As an example of a two level Roman aqueduct can be cited that of Tarragona.
-In the Roman African provinces aqueducts are also found.
+As an example of a two level Roman aqueduct is the aqueduct of Tarragona.
+Roman aqueducts can also be found in the provinces of Africa.

 In Rome as well as in its provinces, the city gates used to be flanked by two defense towers.
 These gates were also considered semi-sacred buildings and their locations were precisely indicated in the so called pomerium or wall precinct.
 In some strategic cities the doors of these walls had colossal dimensions, the famous Porta Nigra in Trier (Germany) has three levels of porticoes.
 In Spain many cities still have their Roman gates and walls, although modified and embellished during the Middle Ages.
 The walls were sometimes interrupted by square or round towers as in Lugo.
 There are also large remains of these Roman walls in Tarragona, Leon, Avila, Toledo, Cordoba, and Merida.